 P(x) = probability of a win/loss.

-Say we have a game of roulette.
-The player places a $5 bet on the number 17.
+Suppose, in a roulette game, the player places a $5 bet on the number 17.
 There are 38 pockets on this wheel, so they have a 1 in 38 chance of winning.

 What is the expected value of the game to the player?

-As per our formula, we must work out the expected value of a win and the expected value of a loss and add them together.
+As per the formula, work out the expected value of a win and the expected value of a loss and add them together.

 Win